Black Magic (Little Mix song): Accolades

 "Black Magic" has received a total of two awards and 7 nominations.
-The song won the 2015 Popjustice £20 Music Prize for Track of the Year, and Best Song of The teens at the 2018 Now!
+The song won the 2015 Popjustice £20 Music Prize for Track of the Year, and Best Song of the Teens at the 2018 Now!
 100 Music Awards.
 At the 2015 Teen Choice Awards, the song was nominated for the Choice Music: Love Song category.
-It also received two nominations at the 2016 Brit Awards for the categories; British Single of the Year and British Video of The Year.
+It also received two nominations at the 2016 Brit Awards, in the categories British Single of the Year and British Video of The Year.